jmanaay21/file-management-app/README.md

 ### Approach
 - MySQL approach for data storage/file manipulation
 - Use LDAP as an Authentication and Authorization system
+- Docker will be used as a container for LDAP
-- Create server on home PC
+- Create local mySQL server on VM (Maybe create a remote server on home PC)
 - Connect to it and make sure you can see contents and access
 - Maybe use OpenVPN for server security